 Center Hall

-Visitors were greeted in this hall by the enslaved butler/coachman Daniel Dobson.
+Visitors were greeted in the Central Hall by the enslaved butler/coachman Daniel Dobson.
 Guests were political or artistic friends of Mr. Custis, military friends of the Lees, social acquaintances, visiting relatives, or total strangers on pilgrimage to see the "Washington Treasures" kept at the house.
-No one was turned away.

 The Battle of Trenton by George Washington Parke Custis on display in the Center Hall.